 Steadman Farms will be open during the fall harvest season for visitors to experience what it was like back in the early 1800's in West Georgia.
 We will have a corn maze, pumpkin patch, hay rides, and a petting zoo with baby calves, goats, rabbits, chickens, and cats.
 There will also be bonfires with marshmallow roasts to warm the chilly nights.

 Other activities include the opportunity to see a small 100 year old village with blacksmith shop, grist mill, chicken coop and a mule barn.
-On the property is an old hotel site, an old Hungarian cemetery and the remnants of the old vineyards.
+On the property is an old hotel site and the remnants of the old vineyards.
 This was a historic site from the early 1800's thru prohibition.
 You should make plans now for your family to visit Steadman Farms this fall.

 3 and up $10.
 2 and under free.

-Special activities planned include a craft show, an antique tractor display and a display of mules.
+Special activities planned include an antique tractor display and a display of mules.

 Whether you want to roam the historic farm site or navigate the corn maze at night with flashlights, Steadman Farms is the destination for you.
 We are just a short drive north of Tallapoosa, making it the ideal day trip from Atlanta, Birmingham or Chattanooga.